 Using transfer partners like Avianca is one of the best ways to put your Amex points to use for even more value.
 These transfer bonuses make it even better – think of it as a way to get some free airline miles.

-Sadly, LifeMiles don't go quite as far as they used to after a couple of nasty devaluations over the last year – the program raised many award rates to Europe, Asia, and beyond by as much as 70%!
-Thankfully, Avianca rolled back some of these devaluations and there are still deals to be had – including business class to Europe for as low as just 55,000 miles each way.
+Sadly, LifeMiles don't go quite as far as they used to after a handful of nasty devaluations over the past couple of years – the program raised many award rates to Europe, Asia, and beyond by as much as 70%!
+Thankfully, Avianca rolled back some of these devaluations, and there are still (some) deals to be had – including business class to Europe for as low as 63,000 miles each way.

 Just keep in mind: These transfers are a one-way street – once you send points to Avianca, you can't get them back to your Amex account.
 That's why we typically urge travelers to scope out award availability to ensure the flights they want are bookable before transferring any points.